nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 `FindTasksBeforeCommandParser` is created and it calls `FindTasksBeforeParser#parse` on the arguments

 Step 2. `FindTasksBeforeCommandParser#parse` method will check on the validity of the deadline argument for a `FindTasksBeforeCommand`.
-If is is valid,  it will create a new `FindTasksBeforeCommand` by calling the constructor with the DeadlineBeforeDatePredicate.
+If is is valid,  it will create a new `FindTasksBeforeCommand` instance by calling the constructor with the DeadlineBeforeDatePredicate.

 Step 3.
 The `FindTasksBeforeCommand#execute` is then called by the `LogicManager`.
 The tasks with deadline before 2021-04-04 are selected by the
 DeadlineBeforeDatePredicate.